Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Outbound Load Planning Problem (OLPP)

-An optimization model for the DLPP can be defined as follows in Model \ref{CreateLoadsModel}:
+A Mixed-Integer Programming (MIP) model for the OLPP can be stated as follows:

-It uses a non-negative continuous decision variable $x^k_{s,v}$ to represent the volume of commodity $k$ allocated to trailer type $v$ operating on a sort pair $s$, and an integer decision variable $y_{s,v}$ to determine the number of trailers of type $v$ installed on sort pair $s$.
-The objective \eqref{obj} minimizes the total cost of creating loads.
-In the experiments, $c_v = Q_v \ \forall \ v \in V$, i.e., the model minimizes the total trailer capacity required to containerize the total commodity volume in the problem instances.
-Constraints \eqref{FlowAssignment} ensure that the total volume of each commodity is assigned to its compatible sort pairs.
-Constraints \eqref{LoadCapacity} ensure that the total volume on a sort pair respects the installed trailer capacity on it.
+It uses a non-negative continuous decision variable $x^k_{a,v}$ to represent the volume of commodity $k \in K$ allocated to trailer type $v \in V_a$ planned for outbound terminal $a \in A^k$, and an integer decision variable $y_{a,v}$ to determine the number of trailers of type $v$ planned for outbound terminal $a \in A$.
+The experiments use $c_v = Q_v \ \forall \ v \in V$ in the objective \eqref{obj}, i.e., the model minimizes the total trailer capacity required to accommodate the commodity volume.
+Constraints \eqref{FlowAssignment} ensure that the volume of each commodity is assigned to outbound terminals.
+Constraints \eqref{LoadCapacity} ensure that the total volume allocated to an outbound terminal respects the installed trailer capacity associated with the terminal.
 Constraints \eqref{Nonneg1}-\eqref{Nonneg2} define the domain and range of variables.